02/19/26

 state of science iconThis story is part of The State of Science, a series featuring science stories from public media journalists across the United States.
 It features reporting by David Condos from KUER.

-While parts of the eastern and southern US have had unusually high snowfall this year, the West is in a snow drought.
+While parts of the eastern and southern US have had unusually high snowfall this year, Colorado and Utah are in a snow drought.
 The abysmal winter sports season is just the tip of the melting iceberg: Snowpack is key to providing water throughout the year for the drought-stricken region.
 Joining Host Flora Lichtman to talk about this unusual winter are reporter David Condos and climate scientist Brad Udall.

 Further Reading